slowlymore3/ChunkGenerationBenchmark/README.md

 before closing for around another 15 seconds.

-Below are some example times I've collected from both my computers (and phone, for fun) and those of volunteers.
+Below are some example times I've collected from both my computers (and phone, for fun!) and those of volunteers.

 |Processor       |   Time      |
 |:---------------|-----------:|